Babyface (musician): Personal life

 In 2007, Babyface began dating his backup dancer Nicole "Nikki" Pantenburg (former backup dancer for and personal friend of Janet Jackson).
 Babyface and Pantenburg have a daughter born in 2008.
 The pair married on May 17, 2014.
 In July 2021, they announced that their marriage would be ending after seven years.

-Impact
+Influence

 In 1999, a 25-mile (40 km) stretch of Interstate 65 that runs through Indianapolis was renamed the Kenneth "Babyface" Edmonds Highway.

 Babyface was placed at number 20 on NMEs "50 of the Greatest Producers Ever" list.
-NME wrote of his impact:
+NME wrote of his influence:

 One of the founding fathers of all the best bits of modern US R&B. And so you can't hate him if some of the schlock can be traced back to him also.
 Babyface was a pioneer of New Jack Swing in the 80s, before setting up LaFace with old mucker Antonio 'LA' Reid to give the world TLC, Usher and Toni Braxton under their guiding hand.
 There's barely a prominent artist in the genre he hasn't worked with, and as a result he's clocked up a mammoth 26 R&B number ones.